Please take a look at the graphs at the two links below.

 That entry shows you how quickly the national debt is going up in real-time (quite literally), compounding on itself.

 Yes, the clock is accurate - I have verified that myself many times over the years when checking it, anticipating what is going on in the meantime.
 The debt even gets paid down a little from time to time when tax collections come in - as reflected on the clock when that happens (yes, it does even go down a little from time to time!).
 The effect does not last long - the debt is now compounding on itself so quickly that the effect of the paydown is absorbed very quickly and the debt is on to new highs.
+Not long ago, the debt was compounding at a rate of about 2 billion dollars a day.
+In the meantime, it is compounding at a rate of more like 3 billion dollars a day.

-Please also note that when Fed chairpersons go before Congress to ask Congress to do something about the deficits and (total) national debt, they have always talked about the debt being a problem for our children and grandchildren if it is not brought under control.
+Please also note that when Fed chairpersons go before Congress to ask Congress to do something about the deficits and (total) national debt, they have talked about the debt being a problem for our children and grandchildren if it is not brought under control.

 The Congressional Budget Office (CBO) also talks in such terms.